isabella232/bas-style-kit/README.md

 To avoid browser warnings over references to these missing web-fonts they are copied into the `dist` directories of this project.
 This is not ideal as they are placed directly within the `fonts` directory, rather than in a name-spaced directory.
 Again this because references to these fonts are set within Boostrap's pre-compiled styles.

 These fonts can be copied to their expected location using `gulp font-glyphicons`.

+[1] Map Glyphs is not distributed publicly and requires a license for attribution free usage.
+For these reasons the font is bundled with the BAS Style Kit as BAS has paid for attribution free usage when used in official projects.

 ### Utility tasks